misbahsaaeed-creator/Data-Analytics-Internship-CodeAlpha./README.md

 Class: First-class passengers were more likely to survive compared to third-class passengers.

-Age: Most passengers were between the ages of 20 and 40.# Data-Analytics-Internship-CodeAlpha.
+Age: Most passengers were between the ages of 20 and 40.